 Brightest helps hundreds of companies measure Scope 1, 2, and 3 emissions and report on ESG compliance

-EFRAG also says its "ESRS architecture foresees the preparation of sector-specific standards," but does not provide any additional guidance on them at this time.
+EFRAG indicates its "ESRS architecture foresees the preparation of sector-specific standards," but does not provide any further guidance on them at this time.

 From a timing perspective, the draft ESRS standards follow closely behind the release of the International Financial Reporting Standards Foundation's initial ISSB Sustainability Reporting Standards.
 For those following sustainability reporting standards closely (and we certainly don't blame you if you aren't), there's some concern that ESRS and ISSB create competing standards.
 If Europe follows ESRS and the rest of the world to aligns with ISSB, we've got two competing standards instead of one - particularly for international companies operating in the EU and other jurisdictions.